 At Bethesda Family Smiles, we love seeing our patients leave our office with beautiful and healthy smiles.
 To help you brighten and whiten your smile, our office is happy to provide teeth-whitening services.
 Teeth whitening lifts any stains or discoloration left behind from common foods and beverages.
 After just one teeth whitening treatment, your smile will look more youthful.
 Learn more about our teeth whitening services below.

 Teeth Whitening in Bethesda, MD

-Dr. Khanna is an experienced cosmetic dentist in Bethesda, MD.
+Dr. Khanna practices cosmetic dentistry in Bethesda, MD.
 She enjoys helping patients feel more confident about showing off their smiles.
 Our office is happy to provide professional teeth whitening services to patients interested in removing years of stains and discoloration from their dental structures.
-Below we have answered some frequently asked questions regarding professional teeth whitening:

 Should I use over-the-counter whitening products?